Scutigera coleoptrata: Behavior and ecology

-House centipedes feed on spiders, bed bugs, termites, cockroaches, silverfish, ants, and other household arthropods.
-They administer venom through forcipules.
-These are not part of their mandibles, so strictly speaking they sting rather than bite.
+House-centipedes feed on spiders, bed bugs, termites, cockroaches, silverfish, ants, and other household arthropods.
+They administer venom by stinging with forcipules.
 They are mostly nocturnal hunters.
-Despite their developed eyes, they seem to rely mostly on their antennae when hunting.
-Their antennae are sensitive to both smells and tactile information.
-They use both their mandibles and their legs for holding prey.
-This way they can deal with several small insects at the same time.
+Despite their developed eyes, they seem to rely mostly on their antennae when hunting, which are sensitive to both smells and touch.
+They use both their mandibles and their legs for holding prey, allowing them to deal with several small insects at the same time.
 To capture prey they either jump onto it or use their legs in a technique described as "lassoing".
 Using their legs to beat prey has also been described.
 Like other centipedes they can stridulate.

 In a feeding study, S. coleoptrata showed the ability to distinguish between possible prey, avoiding dangerous insects.
 They also adapted their feeding pattern to the type of hazard the prey might pose to them.
 For wasps, they retreat after applying the venom to give it time to take effect.
 When the centipede is in danger of becoming prey itself, it can detach any legs that have become trapped.
 House centipedes have been observed to groom their legs by curling around and grooming them with their forcipules.